Agenda: 2013 Policy Summit on Housing, Human Capital, and Inequality

 Putting a Lid on It: Addressing Student Loan Debt

-This session will answer five questions: What’s behind increasing student loan debt?
-How does student loan debt affect the near- and long-term financial wellbeing of borrowers?
-Is the investment in human capital worth it for all students?
-What have educational institutions and policymakers done to address increasing costs?
-Are there promising alternatives approaches to financing higher education?
-(A complementary research session is offered on Friday—breakout session C1, “Student Loans.”)
+What’s behind increasing student loan debt and how does it affect the near- and long-term financial well-being of borrowers?
+This session will address whether the investment in human capital is worth it for all students and what educational institutions and policymakers have done to address increasing costs.
+Finally, the panelists explore whether there are any alternative approaches to financing higher education.
+(A complementary research session is offered on Friday: Breakout Session C1, “Student Loans.”)

-Kelly Edmiston, Senior Economist, Federal Reserve Bank of Kansas City
+Wenhua Di, Senior Economist, Federal Reserve Bank of Dallas

-Bryan Ashton, Financial Wellness Coordinator, The Office of Student Life Student Wellness Center, Ohio State University
+Bryan Ashton, Senior Program Coordinator, Student Wellness Center, The Ohio State University

 Justin Draeger, President, National Association of Student Financial Aid Administrators